Free Hearing Aids

 Original Medicare (Medicare Part A and Part B) doesn’t cover hearing aids, but some Medicare Advantage plans do.
 Medicare Advantage is also called Plan C, and many premiums are low-cost or no-cost.
 However, no-penalty enrollment windows are restricted.

 This guide explains whether your state might provide seniors with free hearing aids via its Medicaid program(s).
 For example, California covers hearing aids when prescribed, hearing exams, and hearing aid repair and replacement.
 It doesn’t cover the cost of hearing aid batteries.

-Other states that may cover hearing aids for senior citizens include Connecticut, Florida, Hawaii, Illinois, Indiana, Iowa, Kansas, Massachusetts, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oregon, Rhode Island, South Dakota, Texas, Vermont, Wisconsin and Wyoming.
+Other states that may cover hearing aids for senior citizens include Connecticut, Florida, Hawaii, Illinois, Indiana, Iowa, Kansas, Massachusetts, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oregon, Rhode Island, South Dakota, Texas, Vermont, Wisconsin, and Wyoming.

 Department of Veterans Affairs

-Veterans or service members receiving health care benefits through VA may be able to get free hearing aids.
+Veterans or service members receiving health care benefits through the VA may be able to get free hearing aids.
 If you’re not yet receiving benefits, look into signing up to begin getting them.
 Here’s more information on if you may be eligible.

 Next, you visit the Audiology and Speech Pathology Clinic.
 If you need hearing aids, they’ll be provided for free.